lean-python-org/blog/content/classy_data_with_dataclasses.md

 Introduction
 ============

 Passing data around can easily become confusing.
-Dataclasses are a fantastic way of structuring and documenting our data and we should be using them a lot more.
+Dataclasses are a fantastic way of structuring and documenting our data and we should be using them a lot more (see [Why You Should Use Data Classes in Python](https://www.giulianopertile.com/blog/why-you-should-use-dataclasses-in-python/)).
 Maybe we should stop teaching `collections.namedtuple` and `typing.NamedTuple` and focus on making `dataclasses.dataclass`es as idiomatic, familiar, and readable as possible.
 This article compares different approaches to creating data structures and concludes with examples of dataclasses used in conjunction with type hinting.

 Passing Data Around With Confidence
 ===================================